pryre/robin/README.md

 ## Flashing Pre-Compiled Releases
 Pre-compiled releases can be found in [Releases](https://github.com/qutas/robin/releases) section.
 Make sure to get the correct release revision for your board model.

+Before you can flash the the Naze32, you must first put it into bootloader mode.
+For the initial flash, you must connect the bootloader pins while powering on the device.
+The location of the boot pins is detailed [here](documents/PINOUT.md).

+Depending on your version of `stm32flash`, you may have to call the flash command multiple times before the flashing will actually start.
+If the flash is not successful, try using a slower baud rate, such as `115200`.
+Another common problem is that `stm32flash` sometimes misses the initializer message from the autopilot if plugged in via USB, or it gets confused by other data in the serial buffer.
+The best work around for this is to do the following:
+- Unplug and unpower the autopilot completely
+- Plug a USB-Serial adaptor into your computer
+- Connect the USB-Serial Tx/Rx to the autopilot
+- Power on the autopilot directly into bootloader mode

-Use the following command to flash the firmware to your flight controller.
+Use the following commands to flash the firmware to your flight controller.
 You will need to replace the filename (`robin_naze32_rX.hex`) and device name (`/dev/ttyUSBX` or `COMX`) with the correct options for your setup.

 #### Manually Flashing (Linux)
 ```sh